 A: You are considered an “international” or “non-immigrant” applicant if you need a visa to reside and study in the United States.
-If you are a US citizen, permanent resident, or refugee, you will not be considered an international applicant even if you currently reside outside of the US.
+These are typically applicants with F, J, and B status.
+If you are a US citizen, permanent resident, refugee, undocumented, AB540, H1B, or any other visa category you will not be considered an international applicant even if you currently reside outside of the US.

 A: Cabrillo only requires a score of 480 on the paper based TOEFL, 157 on the computer based TOEFL, or 54 on the internet based TOEFL.
 Our ETS school code is 4084.
 In addition, Cabrillo College has TOEFL articulation agreements with some of the local Intensive English Language Programs which allow students to transfer to Cabrillo without the TOEFL score requirement.
 Please contact ELS for programs in Santa Cruz and MIIS for programs in Monterey.

 A: A visa represents permission from the Department of State for the bearer to enter the United States in a particular visa category.
 Those who wish to come to the US as students or scholars, and have been issued the Form SEVIS I-20 or SEVIS DS-2019 by an educational institution or sponsor are eligible for the F-1 visa or J-1 visa.
 Once a visa is issued, it appears in one page of the passport, it is machine readable and many times includes photo of the bearer.
 The visa has a period of validity that the bearer should be aware of and indicates the number of times that it can be used, either “multiple” (M) or a limited number such as “1” or “2.”